christianhaitian/PortMaster/ports.md

 Title="Spelunky ."
 Desc="Spelunky Classic HD.
 A modified version of Derek Yu's game Spelunky Classic.
 Based on the source code published in Humble Weekly Bundle: Play and Create with GameMaker (not original 1.1 release)." porter="Christian_Haitian" locat="Spelunky.zip" runtype="rtr" genres="platformer"

+Title="Starboy ."
+Desc="During its journey StarBoy crashed and got lost in an unknown planet, help him return back to its spaceship!
+You can purchase StarBoy at: https://mrkdji.itch.io/starboy.
+Download and extract it, and place the starboy_linux.pck file in the gamedata directory.
+This has been tested with starboy_linux.zip, version 1.0.3" porter="tabreturn" locat="StarBoy.zip" genres="platformer"

 Title="Starcatcher ."
 Desc="Starcatcher is a platformer inspired by Kirby, Metroid, Gravitron Experiment.
 Your goal: Collect stars in outer space." porter="Cebion" locat="starcatcher.zip" runtype="rtr" genres="platformer"

 Title="Stardew_Valley ."
 Desc="An open-ended country-life RPG!
 You must have a copy of the compatibility version of Stardew Valley copied to the ports/stardewvalley/gamedata folder." porter="Johnny on Flame" locat="StardewValley.zip" mono="y" genres="simulation,rpg"